slu-soc5050/slu-soc5050.github.io/content/week-08/index.md

 ### Issues with Variable Names
 When we convert `incomeLong` to `incomeWide`, the variable names become `2010` and `2015`.
 Trying to call a function with these variable names (like `mean(incomeWide$2010)`) will produce an error.
 You must wrap numeric variable names in back ticks, as you see at the bottom of the example provided above.
 This will allow the code to execute properly.

+## Messy Environments
+I got a question in class this week about how to manage RStudio's environment tab.
+If you find yourself with many data frames open at once, there are three problems to solve:

+1. You need to get rid of them - they can inadvertently cause errors when you try to re-run code later.
+To immediately clear out your environment in its entirety, use the following code: `rm(list = ls())`
+2. When you close RStudio and are prompted to save your workspace image, don't save it!
+3. Each assignment (weekly prep, lab, problem set, and final project work) should be saved in an R project dedicated to that assignment.
+The [Week 01](/week-01/) and [Week 02](/week-02/) materials can help with organization more generally and R projects more specifically.